microsoft/CoreTemplateStudio/docs/templates.md

 ### Template Layouts

-Project templates can define a default layout of pages to be considered in the wizard.
+Project templates can define a default layout of pages/features to be added to the wizard.
 To do so, you need to add a `Layout.json` file within the `.template.config` folder.

-By using template layouts, you can determine what pages are automatically added to a certain project type and if those pages are mandatory or can be removed.
-In other words, layout definition provides a way to pre-configure pages associated to a certain project type.
+By using template layouts, you can determine what templates are automatically added to a certain project type and if those templates are mandatory or can be removed.
+In other words, layout definition provides a way to pre-configure templates associated to a certain project type.

 Layout.json